 Social media platforms demand the lowest attention span from their users.
 Users are able to scroll through a feed and skip by whatever does not grab their attention immediately.
 This is why video is such a valuable tool.
-It has been found that 500 million people are watching Facebook videos every day and 82 percent of Twitter users watch video content on Twitter.
+According to research, 500 million people watch Facebook videos every day, 82% of Twitter users watch video content on Twitter.
 This means that users are making the time to purposefully watch these videos.
-However, be aware that creating a video for social media platforms is different than with other techniques.
+However, be aware that creating a video for social media platforms is different than other techniques.
 Some tips to keep in mind are:

 - Keep it short.
 Most social media users won’t watch a promotional video longer than one minute.

 - Make it relevant.
 If the video isn’t entirely promotional, ensure that it speaks about a topic that is relevant and informative to your audience.

 - Use captions.
 85 percent of Facebook video is watched without sound, so it is highly recommended you include captions or subtitles with your video.